Did Enslaved Virginians Choose to Be Loyalists or Revolutionaries in the Revolutionary War?

 By the start of the American Revolution, the Virginia House of Burgesses was totally committed to retaining slavery as a fundamental part of Virginia society.
 By the time of the American Revolution, Virginia politicians had been crafting slave codes for a century.
 They created new law governing slavery.
 Slavery was not part of the common law in England, so Virginia's codes were based in part on Caribbean island practices.

 On the eve of the American Revolution, Virginia plantation owners were conscious of the threat that enslaved people would support the British and be a threat to the rebellious Americans.
+Roughly 40% - 200,000 of the 500,000 people living in the colony - were enslaved.
 James Madison wrote in 1774:1

 If america & Britain should come to an hostile rupture I am afraid an Insurrection among the slaves may & will be promoted.
 In one of our Counties lately a few of those unhappy wretches met together & chose a leader who was to conduct them when the English Troops should arrive—which they foolishly thought would be very soon & that by revolting to them they should be rewarded with their freedom.
 Their Intentions were soon discovered & proper precautions taken to prevent the Infection.
 It is prudent such attempts should be concealed as well as suppressed.

 When the Virginia gentry chose to split from England, they wrote a constitution that created a new, independent state.
-The Virginia Convention that approved the constitution in June, 1776 was an elected body that had replaced the House of Burgesses.
-That convention chose to adopt the new fundamental law without submitting it to a vote of the people - and even if there had been a vote on popular ratification, slaves would not have been permitted to participate.
+The Fifth Virginia Convention that approved the constitution in June, 1776 was an elected body that had replaced the House of Burgesses.
+The Fifth Virginia Convention chose to adopt the new fundamental law without submitting it to a vote of the people - and even if there had been a vote on popular ratification, the enslaved men would not have been permitted to participate in the decision.

 That all Men are born equally free and independant, and have certain inherent natural Rights, of which they can not by any Compact, deprive or divest their Posterity; among which are the Enjoyment of Life and Liberty, with the Means of acquiring and possessing Property, and pursueing and obtaining Happiness and Safety